-8. Transport in cells Keywords Definition Examples Diffusion The passive movement of a substance from an areas of high concentration to an area of low concentration Oxygen and carbon dioxide in the lungsPerfume in a room Osmosis The movement of water molecules across a partially permeable membrane from a less concentrated solution to a more concentrated solution.
-Water uptake in plantsWater absorption in the intestine Active transport Movement of a substance from a lower concentration to a higher concentration, against the concentration gradient.
+6. Cell division 8.
+Transport in cells Keywords Keywords Definition Examples Chromosomes Long strands of DNA containing genes.
+Found in 23 pairs in a Diffusion The passive movement of a substance from an areas of high concentration to an area of low concentration Oxygen and carbon dioxide in the lungs Perfume in a room human Osmosis The movement of water molecules across a Water uptake in plants Cell cycle The process the cell goes through to divide partially permeable membrane from a less concentrated solution to a more concentrated solution.
+Water absorption in the intestine Mitosis A type of cell division that creates 2 identical daughter cells Active transport Movement of a substance from a lower concentration to a higher concentration, against the concentration gradient.
 Uses energy.
-Mineral absorption by rootsGlucose absorption by the intestine Surface area to volume ratio The surface area divided by the volume expressed as a ratio All high Unicellular organisms Alveoli in the lungs Villi in the intestines
+Mineral absorption by roots Glucose absorption by the intestine Therapeutic cloning Using an embryo create to have the same genes as the patient.
+Controversial Surface area to volume ratio The surface area divided by the volume expressed as a ratio All high Unicellular organisms Alveoli in the lungs Villi in the intestines

-7. St ages of mitosis 1.
+7. S 1 tages of mitosis 1.
 The cell grows and copies all its DNA, mitochondria and ribosomes 2.
 The nucleus dissolves and the copied chromosomes pair up 3.
 The chromosomes are pulled to opposite sides of the cell 4.
 The cytoplasm and cell membrane divides making two identical cells